 When you have tinnitus, you hear sounds even though there is no actual noise present.
 These “phantom” sounds can be a chirping, hissing, buzzing, whistling, humming, or beeping.
 All of these sounds are thought to be the brain’s way of compensating for a lack of auditory stimulation.
 In other words tinnitus may be a symptom of hearing loss.
 These symptoms can get worse depending on what you eat and how you feel emotionally.
 In fact, negative emotions can play a huge part in increasing this serious problem.
 How serious is tinnitus?
 Well for over 2 million Americans tinnitus is downright debilitating.

 But there’s good news!
 Research has shown a treatment plan is the best way to help manage tinnitus.
 That’s because disturbances in different parts of the brain, including the limbic system, which is responsible for regulating sensory information and your mood, play key roles in the severity of tinnitus.
 Positive results seen through a multi-treatment approach, like stress relief (meditation, behavioral therapy, antidepressants) and an introduction of auditory sounds stimulation, aren’t just a fluke.
-In fact, hearing aid manufacturers have taken the positive results people have had with them.
+In fact, hearing aid manufacturers have taken the positive results people have had with multi-treatment approach and designed their hearing aids to work with them.
 Below is a list of some top hearing aid solutions by manufacturer to help you develop a plan to lower the sound on your tinnitus.